soliyanaseyoum/soliyanaseyoum/README.md

-- 👋 Hi, I’m @soliyanaseyoum
+- 👋 Hi, I’m Soliyana Seyoum.
+An IT Student at UDC.
 - 👀 I’m interested in learning more about software development + cybersecurity
 - 🌱 I’m currently studying topics like infosec, data structures, etc
 - 💞️ I’m looking to collaborate on exciting projects